TankNee/Memocast/README.md

 ## 2020 12 17 Update 0.0.21

 1. Add flomo API support.
-Set > > Service > > inkjet.
+Set > > Service > > flomo.
 Then use the right-click menu in the list to send notes to flomo
 2. Upgrade note editor to v3.7.1
 3. Cache key naming policy adjustment